-You would think that after 60 years of NEVER succeeding in stealing Christmas (this book debuted in 1957!), the Grinch would have learned his lesson.
+You would think that after 60 years (this book debuted in 1957!) of NEVER succeeding in stealing Christmas, the Grinch would have learned his lesson.
 But…NO!
-Once again he has bolted upright from his putrid hibernation and planned yet another outlandish heist.
+Once again he has bolted upright from his putrid hibernation and planned another outlandish heist.

 Yes, “we’ve seen this movie before.”
-Everyone knows the lesson the Grinch learns (except maybe the youngest readers, but they’ll find out soon enough, right?), but isn’t it wonderful that every time we read this delightful story is like the very first time?
+Everyone knows the lesson the Grinch learns (except maybe the youngest readers, and they’ll find out soon enough, right?), but isn’t it wonderful that every time we read this delightful story, it’s like we’re reading it for the very first time?

 Enjoy this book in the early elementary classroom, as an example of pristine rhyme and meter in an advanced poetry classroom, or as a holiday favorite in front of the fireplace.